cul-it/customsearch-d6/README.txt

 	in the google_cse admin at /admin/settings/google_cse
 		set Google Custom Search Engine ID to the one from your google custom search Cornell Library Sites:  017399541683802799304:1axhejcyau8
-		set Search results page title - used for page title by cu_customsearch set SiteSearch domain to (your site domain) Search this site uncheck Search results "Add to Google" Google Gadget install and enable cu_customsearch
+		set Search results page title - used for page title by customsearch_d6 set SiteSearch domain to (your site domain) Search this site uncheck Search results "Add to Google" Google Gadget install and enable customsearch_d6
 	if you have an actual page /search/cul_gsa get rid of it

 Use: